slott56/py-web-tool/pyweb.rst

 Note that a named chunk may be created through a number of ``@d`` commands.
 This means that
 each named chunk may be a sequence of Chunks with a common name.
+They are concatenated in order to permit decomposing a single concept into sequentially described pieces.

 Because a Chunk is composed of a sequence Commands, the weave and tangle actions can be delegated to each Chunk, and in turn, delegated to each Command that composes a Chunk.